Suicide of Phoebe Prince

-The suicide of Phoebe Nora Mary Prince, on January 14, 2010, led to the criminal prosecution of six teenagers for charges including civil rights violations, as well as to the enactment of stricter anti-bullying legislation by the Massachusetts state legislature.
+Phoebe Nora Mary Prince (November 24, 1994 - January 14, 2010) was a British-Irish student at an American high school whose suicide led to the criminal prosecution of six teenagers for charges including civil rights violations, as well as to the enactment of stricter anti-bullying legislation by the Massachusetts state legislature.

 Prince had moved from Ireland to South Hadley, in the U.S. state of Massachusetts.
 Her suicide, after suffering months of bullying from school classmates, brought international attention to the problem of bullying in American schools.
 In March 2010, a state anti-bullying task force was set up as a result of her death.
 The Massachusetts legislation was signed into law on May 3, 2010.

 The accused stood trial in 2011.
 Sentences of probation and community service were handed down after guilty pleas on May 5, 2011.

 Background

 Phoebe Nora Mary Prince was born on November 24, 1994, in Bedford, Bedfordshire, England, and moved to the seaside community of Fanore in County Clare, Ireland, when she was two.
 Prince attended Villiers Secondary School, a private school in County Limerick.
 She immigrated to the U.S. in the autumn of 2009 with her American-born mother and four siblings.
 Her mother lived in Boston for a few years.
 Her father, a British national, remained in Lisdoonvarna, Ireland.